pleiszenburg/bewegung/docs/vectors.rst

 Vectors and Vector Arrays
 =========================

 ``bewegung`` offers :ref:`vectors <vector_single>` and :ref:`vector arrays <vector_array>`.
 Both of them are available in 2D and 3D variants.
 In 2D space, there are additional variants exposing a "distance property".
 The distance can be used to describe a (relative) distance to a camera or observer, which is useful for various types of renderings.
-Finally, there is also a :ref:`matrix <matrix>` for simple tasks like rotations both in 2D and 3D space.
+Both vectors and vector arrays can interact with each other as well as with :ref:`matrices <matrices>`.

 .. note::

-    Besides simple vector algebra, a lot of ``bewegung``'s functions and methods expect geometric input using vector classes.
+    Besides simple vector algebra, a lot of ``bewegung``'s functions and methods expect geometric input using vector objects.

 .. _vector_single: